DeanCavaliere/Group_Bai/README.md

 # Group_Bai

-Group repo for team Bai Bai Bai
+This is the group repo for team Bai Bai Bai's implimentation of homework 6; moving a ROS robot with joystick inputs.

 # Assumptions